-NewYork-Presbyterian Hospital/Weill Cornell Medical Center has a vigorous research program to study the molecular genetics of pancreatic cancer and pancreatic cysts to better understand disease development.
-A cadre of developmental, stem, and cancer cell biologists bring unique and integrative perspectives to enhance the understanding of the molecular and genetic basis of pancreatic cancer.
+NewYork-Presbyterian Hospital/Weill Cornell Medical Center's Pancreatic Program has a vigorous research program to study the molecular genetics of pancreatic cancer and pancreatic cysts to better understand disease development.
+Developmental, stem, and cancer cell biologists bring unique and integrative perspectives to enhance the understanding of the molecular and genetic basis of pancreatic cancer.
 We are also conducting a unique prevention program dedicated to helping those with a family history of pancreatic cancer determine their own risk of developing this disease.

 A number of clinical trials are under way to advance the care of patients with pancreatic cancer, assessing investigational drugs as well as novel combinations of existing drugs.